farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.17 Faster handling of import of data of lots of Actors for different game systems.
+Improve PF1 actor creation, especially regarding HP calculation.

 0.3.16 Attempt to create Actors regardless of the game system, putting the stat block in the Notes, Biography, or similar named section of the character sheet:
 - pf1 - Formatted statblock put into Notes, and also attempts to populate other fields.
 - pf2e - Formatted statblock put into Private Notes.